MyCryptoCoins/Helium/doc/build-msw.md

-# SatoriCoin build instructions for MS Windows
+# HeliumCoin build instructions for MS Windows

 Copyright (c) 2009-2012 Bitcoin Developers
 Distributed under the MIT/X11 software license, see the accompanying